STAT545-UBC/STAT545-UBC-original-website/cm010_factors.md

     - [Guided challenge](block012_function-regress-lifeexp-on-year.html): write function to regress life expectancy on year and return the estimated intercept and slope
     - [Use `plyr::ddplyr()`](block013_plyr-ddply.html) to apply this function to each country in Gapminder
   * Today
-    - Data aggregation, lingering questions
+    - Data aggregation, lingering questions?
     - [Be the boss of your factors](block014_factors.html) *still needs work but go ahead and enjoy!*
   * Wednesday (tentative) 2014-10-08
     - File I/O
     - ?Tidy data? regardless, this topic will appear in STAT 547
   * Wednesday (tentative) 2014-10-15
     - Back to figs: effective graphs, be the boss of colors

-*stuff below here will be populated after class*